New app that increased couriers' productivity by 20%, saving 1h of work time

 Urgent Cargus faced the end of support for their couriers' PDAs.
 This gave them an opportunity to refine their processes and create new solution that could help delivery teams work better.
 To get this right, I organised a workshop on which we sythesized 3 key problems linked to the current solution.

-1. New generation
+1. New generation of users

 Any new courier joining the company couldn’t use the app without reading a long and dull pdf guide.

-2. Obslete App
+2. Obsolete App

 Couriers complained for years about the PDA's app usability for pick-ups and deliveries.